patrickrobrecht/extended-evaluation-for-statify/readme.txt

 * Enhancement: URLs in csv export
 * Enhancement: percentages on Content and Referrers pages

-= 2.0 =
-* Enhancement: average/minimum/maximum daily views per month on Dashboard page
-* Enhancement: code simplifications

 == Upgrade Notice ==

+= 2.2.1 =
+* Bugfix: Remove buggy Statify Analyst user role

 = 2.2 =
 * Little enhancements (style, message if there is nothing to display) and support for WordPress 4.7